-The number of data breaches and reported incidents of identity theft continues to set records nearly every year.
-According to the Identity Theft Resource Center’s (ITRC) Annual Review, the number of U.S. Data breaches tracked in 2017 hit a new all-time high of 1,579, up 44.7 percent over last year’s record totals of 1,091 breaches.
-Additional findings include:
+The number of data breaches and reported incidents of identity theft continues to increase nearly every year.
+According to the Identity Theft Resource Center’s (ITRC) Annual Review, the number of U.S. Data breaches tracked in 2019 grew to 1,473, up 17 percent over last year’s total of 1,257 breaches.
+In the 2019 breaches, 164,683,455 sensitive records were exposed.

 Thus, if your information is impacted, you need to take the threat seriously and take steps to prevent becoming an identity theft victim